Xahau/xahaud/src/xrpld/app/consensus/ExportIntent.md

 instead of the accepted witness in the transaction stream.

 **INV-7 — Shadow tickets are latches, not global tombstones.**
+The shadow-ticket object binds the canonical target signing intent, not one authorization-envelope-dependent target transaction ID.
+Any destination-valid execution of that exact intent may complete the callback.
-The current shadow-ticket object prevents a different XPOP from consuming the same live latch, but deletion permits a later re-mint of the same `(account, ticketSequence)` latch.
-Replay protection beyond that is a separate protocol decision, not an implicit property of shadow tickets.
+Deletion permits a later re-mint of the same `(account, ticketSequence)` latch, so replay protection beyond the live latch is a separate protocol decision, not an implicit property of shadow tickets.

+**INV-8 — Export signatures are public capabilities.**
+Proposal-carried signature shares may be observed, assembled, and submitted as soon as destination quorum exists.
+Source-side witness agreement governs what Xahau records; it is not a confidentiality or destination-execution gate.
+Import therefore waits outside consensus when its shadow ticket does not yet exist and matches a later XPOP against the signature-independent intent.
+*Anti-pattern:* relying on proposal timing or canonical signer selection to hide or delay an otherwise valid destination transaction.

+**INV-9 — The active source authority must fit the destination protocol.**
+Export does not publish shares without a ledger-anchored `UNLReport`, and does not publish shares or materialize a result when the source validator population before NegativeUNL filtering exceeds `STTx::maxMultiSigners()`.
+Silently selecting a capped subset would replace source-view authority with an implicit bridge committee.
+Any future bounded committee must be an explicit, separately reviewed policy.

 ## Replay Witness Shape